 - Cracks and bleeding (generally on paw pads)

 Whether you are certain your dog is showing signs of hyperkeratosis or you only have a slight suspicion, it is important to take your dog to the vet.
 The sooner you visit the vet, the quicker you can manage the problem and your dog’s discomfort.

 Dog Hyperkeratosis Treatment: Prevent and Manage

-Although dog hyperkeratosis isn’t curable, there are numerous things your vet and you, as an owner, can do to manage the issue to prevent further discomfort.
+Although dog hyperkeratosis isn’t curable, there are numerous things your vet and you can do to manage the issue to prevent further discomfort.
 Treatment options will vary based on the cause of your dog’s skin condition.